ilmat192/kotlin-native-gradle-samples/README.md

 # Gradle samples for Kotlin/Native

+The following samples are avaliable:
-This example shows how to export Kotlin/Native dependencies in a framework using the `kotlin-multiplatform` Gradle plugin.
+ - Exporting Kotlin/Native dependencies in a framework using the `kotlin-multiplatform` Gradle plugin ((link)[export-kotlin-multiplatform]).
+ - Exporting Kotlin/Native dependencies in a framework using the `org.jetbrains.kotlin.platform.native` Gradle plugin ((link)[export-kotlin-platform-native]).